 - To encourage parents and guardians to assume the responsibility of meal payments and to promote self-responsibility of the student.

 Parents/Guardians are responsible for paying for all of their student’s meal charges.
 Uncollected meal charges shall be handled the same as any other school debt.
 Repeated failure to address meal charges may result in referral to an agency for collection.
-All meals eaten before a free or reduced price meal application is processed or approved are the responsibility of the parent and must be paid for in a timely manner.
+All meals eaten before a free or reduced-price meal application is processed or approved are the responsibility of the parent and must be paid for in a timely manner.
+Parents are encouraged to use PaySchools Central to pay for meals and/or to track purchases made by their student(s).
+Parents, who wish to prohibit their students from charging meals, can contact the Food Service Department and request the student account be closed.

 Food Service Department